RaresAil/homebridge-levoit-air-purifier/README.md

 # Homebridge Levoit Air Purifier

-This is a Homebridge plugin to control Levoit Air Purifiers with via the VeSync Platform.
+This is a Homebridge plugin to control Levoit Air Purifiers/Humidifiers with via the VeSync Platform.

 | Supported Versions | Tested |
 | ------------------ | ------ |